vancityrahul/Sentiment-Analysis/README.md

 # Sentiment-Analysis
 Sentimenytal Analysis of Twitter Data  using Logistic Regression Model This is a simple sentiment analysis project that uses a logistic regression model to classify text as either positive or negative.
-The model is trained on a dataset of labeled movie reviews and can be used to classify any piece of text as positive or negative.
+The model is trained on a dataset of Twitter and can be used to classify any piece of text as positive or negative.

 ## Installation
 To run this project, you'll need to have Python 3 installed.
 You can clone the repository and install the necessary packages using pip: